miyosuda/async_deep_reinforce/README.md

 ## How to build

 First we need to build multi thread ready version of Arcade Learning Enviroment.
-I made some modofication to it to run it on multi thread enviroment.
+I made some modification to it to run it on multi thread enviroment.

     $ git clone https://github.com/miyosuda/Arcade-Learning-Environment.git
     $ cd Arcade-Learning-Environment-master